betaCode95/Screeni/README.md

 # Screeni [In Works]

-A module that helps in syncing locations
+A module that helps in capturing Screen, Mic Audio, Internal Audio
 * [Overview](#overview-)
 * [Architecture](#architecture-)
 * [Features](#features-)